mmusthafapt/oi-task-1/solution.md

     helm repo update
     helm install [RELEASE_NAME] prometheus-community/prometheus
     ```
-    - An example prometheus.yaml is shown at src/prometheus/prometheus.yaml
+    - An example prometheus.yaml is shown in [prometheus.yaml](src/prometheus/prometheus.yaml)

 2. **ELK Stack (Log Management):** The ELK (Elasticsearch, Logstash and Kibana) is a powerful stack for collecting storing and visualizing log data.
 The below components can be used for proper log management.
     - Filebeat/Fluent bit: Helps to collect logs from each kubernetes nodes.
 Can be installed as a daemonset in the cluster.
 Helm charts are available for [filebeat](https://github.com/elastic/helm-charts/blob/main/filebeat/README.md) and [fluentbit](https://github.com/fluent/helm-charts) installation to the cluster.